KAI KF-21 Boramae: Configuration development and selection

-At the start of configuration development, South Korea had secured about 65% of the technologies required for the KF-X program, prompting efforts to both develop the remaining capabilities domestically and seek international partnerships to fill critical gaps.
-The Agency for Defense Development (ADD) proposed two primary KF-X concepts: C103, resembling the F-35, and C203, modeled after European fighters with forward canards.
+At the onset of configuration development, South Korea had achieved a 65% indigenous technology localization rate for the KF-X program, prompting efforts to both develop the remaining capabilities domestically and seek international partnerships to fill the gaps.
+The Agency for Defense Development (ADD) proposed two primary KF-X concepts: C103, resembling the F-35, and C203, modelled after European fighters with forward canards.
 These configurations were outlined for potential partnership with the United States or European partners.